segler-alex/radiobrowser-api-rust/README.md

 * This has been tested on ubuntu 18.04
 * Automatic redirect from http to https
 * Automatic generation and update of lets encrypt certificates
+* Automatic start on reboot
+* Automatic fetch of station changes and check information from main server at http://www.radio-browser.info/webservice

 ```bash
 # checkout this project